openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 Adding a constant makes an image uniformly brighter, while subtracting a constant makes it uniformly darker.
 In the code below, we implement simple image arithmetic "from scratch", by directly manipulating the contents of pixel buffers.
 Although practical computer vision projects will often make use of higher-level libraries (such as OpenCV), it's important to understand what's going on underneath.

 ```
+// Example 4: Add a constant value to an image, from "scratch".
 // This is ofApp.h
 #pragma once
 #include "ofMain.h"